KelNoMel/DungeonMania-2021/assumptions.md

 - Players cannot consume more than one potion a tick (verified???)

 Mercenary
-- The player equires one coin to bribe them
+- The player requires one coin to bribe them
+- The mercenary can be bribed through any entity, as long as they are within range